amrrish27/ZeroDayHeist_CTF_Writeups/17-escape-from-the-mint.md

-# 17 — Escape From The Mint
+# 17 — Escape From The Mint-AMRRISH ROSHAN

 > **ZeroDay Heist 2026 · CyberHX**